 The price of tickets for race days at Newmarket Racecourse will vary depending on the type of meet.
 The more popular meetings will usually have higher ticket prices.
 You will get cheaper tickets if you book in advance online.
 For instance, these admission tickets start from around the £12 mark.

 Newmarket Racecourse is seen as the home of racing for many in Britain.
 Therefore, there will be no surprise that many top races take place on the track each season.
 For instance, the two standout races are part of the five Classic Races that take place in the country every year.
-In total, there is nine Grade I races taking place at Newmarket Racecourse annually.
+In total, there are nine Grade I races taking place at Newmarket Racecourse annually including:

 The 1,000 Guineas is a flat race open for three-year-old fillies and takes place over a mile.
 It was first run in 1814 and is a very prestigious race.
 The accompanying race is the 2,000 Guineas Stakes for thoroughbred fillies or colts.
 It also takes place over a mile and is the first leg of the Triple Crown of racing, in addition to St Leger and the Derby.